Signs of Stroke

 Your doctor may suggest your taking aspirin or, if you cannot take aspirin, another antiplatelet drug such as clopidogrel (Plavix, generic) to help prevent blood clots from forming in your arteries or your heart.
 These medicines are called antiplatelet drugs.
 These drugs make blood platelets less sticky and therefore less likely to form a clot.
 You should never start or stop taking aspirin without first talking to your doctor.

 Primary prevention is when antiplatelet drugs are taken before a stroke or a TIA has occurred.
 Before deciding whether someone should take aspirin to prevent a stroke caused by a blockage in an artery (ischemic stroke), your doctor must consider whether you are at an increased risk of strokes caused by bleeding in the brain (hemorrhagic stroke), as well as bleeding elsewhere in the body.

 The American Heart Association (AHA) recommends that people who have heart disease should take daily low-dose aspirin (81 mg a day), if told to by their doctor, for primary prevention of stroke or heart attack.
-Aspirin therapy may also be recommended as primary prevention for certain patients at increased risk for heart disease (for example, patients with diabetes who smoke).
-New guidelines on stroke prevention in women recommend low-dose aspirin therapy for patients with pregnancy-related hypertension (preeclampsia).
+Aspirin therapy may also be recommended as primary prevention for certain patients at increased risk for heart disease (for example, people with diabetes who smoke).
+New guidelines on stroke prevention in women recommend low-dose aspirin therapy for people with pregnancy-related hypertension (preeclampsia).

-For these patients, the benefits of aspirin outweigh its risks, which include bleeding in the stomach and brain.
+For these people, the benefits of aspirin outweigh its risks, which include bleeding in the stomach and brain.
 Healthy people who do not have heart disease, or a history of heart attack or stroke, should not take daily aspirin.